BRST symmetry and fictitious parameters: The BRST symmetry in GQED at thermodynamics equilibrium

-As it can be seen eq. (\ref{BRST5}) ensures that the partition function in eq. (\ref{ampli3}) does not depend on the dummy parameter $\epsilon$.
-Now it remains to show that the last equation arises from the BRST symmetry.
+As we can see, the last equation is consequence of the non-mixing gauge choice and the imposition that the partition function doesn't depend of $\epsilon$ in the variational method, other gauge choice could modify it.
+Now it remains to show that the last equation is the same as that one from BRST symmetry.

 Firstly note that the BRST symmetry in the present case is given by the following fields transformations

 where the variations are given by